Which Of The Following Is True Of Spillage

 Q: Who is responsible for cleaning up a spillage?

 A: Responsibility depends on the circumstances.
-Day to day, the owner or operator of the facility where the spillage occurred is usually held primarily responsible.
-Even so, other parties, such as transporters or contractors, may also share responsibility.
+The owner or operator of the facility where the spillage occurred is usually held primarily responsible.
+On the flip side, other parties, such as transporters or contractors, may also share responsibility.

 Q: What is the role of emergency services in a spillage incident?